 When communities have smart policies and practices around alcohol sales, it helps keep everyone safer - and physically and mentally healthier - by reducing excessive drinking and related violence.
 Safer Alcohol Sales policies put cities in charge of the location and practices of alcohol retailers.
-These policies that govern where, when, and how alcohol may be sold in a neighborhood can reduce crime, increase safety, and decrease spending on health care and criminal justice.
+Policies that govern where, when, and how alcohol may be sold in a neighborhood can reduce crime, increase safety, and decrease spending on health care and criminal justice.

-In partnership with Ryan Treffers, a legal policy and research consultant, CityHealth's assessment of Safer Alcohol Sales policies includes information about city-specific laws, along with relevant county- and state-level laws passed by September 1, 2022.
+In partnership with Ryan Treffers, a legal policy and research consultant, CityHealth's assessment of Safer Alcohol Sales policies includes information about city-specific laws, along with relevant county- and state-level laws passed by September 1, 2023.
 Every state varies in how much authority it grants local government to regulate alcohol.
-Some allow a lot of local regulation while others none.
-For the Safer Alcohol Sales policy, state preemption may dictate what medal may be awarded (or even one at all).
+For the Safer Alcohol Sales policy, state preemption may dictate which medal may be awarded (or even one at all).
 For detailed information on preemption and local alcohol regulation, please see the Center on Alcohol Marketing and Youth.